The 13 Best Master’s Degree Options for Teachers

 Master of Education

-A Master of Education (MEd) degree has long been a favored option for educators who wish to expand their understanding of teaching theories, pedagogy, strategies and more.
-This degree is considered ideal for teachers seeking new ways to make a greater impact in the lives of their students, as well as those with aspirations of expanding their career beyond the classroom — for example, becoming a school principal, designing curriculum, working in a college or university setting, or positioning yourself for business roles such as a corporate trainer.
+Perhaps the most common master’s degree among teachers, a Master of Education (MEd) degree has long been a favored option for educators who wish to expand their understanding of teaching theories, pedagogy, strategies and more.
+This degree is ideal for teachers seeking new ways to make a greater impact in the lives of their students, as well as those with aspirations of expanding their career beyond the classroom — for example, becoming a school principal, designing curriculum, working in a college or university setting or positioning yourself for business roles such as a corporate trainer.

 Master of Arts in Teaching (MAT)

-A Master of Arts in Teaching (MAT) is designed to help equip current and prospective teachers with the practical, hands-on skills needed to be effective in the classroom.
-Like the MEd, it can also be a great way to gain additional subject-specific skills and strategies in such areas as Elementary and Secondary Education, Special Education, Gifted & Talented Education and more.
+Like the MS in Education, a Master of Arts in Teaching (MAT) is designed to equip current and prospective teachers with the practical, hands-on skills needed to be effective in the classroom.
+And like the MEd, it can also be a great way to gain additional subject-specific skills and strategies in such areas as Elementary and Secondary Education, Special Education, Gifted & Talented Education and more.
 If you are looking to change careers to become a teacher, the MAT can help prepare you for initial licensure in your state.
 MAT programs typically include a required student teaching component, which will enable you to practice in and experience an actual classroom.

 Master’s in English Education